pinDeliver/pinDeliver-api/docfx_project/articles/crud_customer/delete_customer.md

 # Delete customer

-Used to delete a customer from a route or directly from the inbox
+Used to delete a customer from a route or directly from the inbox using the customer id

 ### Endpoint
 ```